0-5788719150923125/vtx/src/DESIGN.md

 etc...
 ```
-As of today, VTX ships with support for models named "source", "mind", "heart", "soul", "aura" or "toe".
+As of today, VTX ships with support for models named "source", "mind", "ego", "heart", "soul", "aura" or "toe".
 Each model uses a different architecture, while also serving different purposes.
 You can see the default values [here](https://github.com/0-5788719150923125/vtx/blob/main/src/default.yml).

 To set an arbitrary description of your model:
 ```yml